SDWT/TestTasks/README.md

 # TestTasks
-This is test task for "Developer C# junior".
+This is test task for "Developer C# junior" job.

 ## Koshelek.TestTask
 Main solution be changed from [this project](https://github.com/DanWahlin/AspNetCorePostgreSQLDockerApp) after some problems with docker.